cryotools/matilda/docs/testing.md

   year for outputs with date indexes.
 - `summary.json` lists the affected model-process groups.

+The `zero_glacier/` and `fixed_glacier/` subdirectories contain the same three reports for the exact synthetic model-mode references.

 These reports are intended to show which processes, variables, and periods are affected by a change.
 They can therefore guide decisions about which figures, tables, calibrations, or catchment simulations need to be repeated.

+## Synthetic model-mode tests

+Deterministic synthetic forcing covers a complete setup year followed by the 2000–2001 simulation period.
+This includes winter and summer conditions and the leap day in 2000 without requiring observed runoff from another catchment.

+The synthetic tests cover:

+- parameter initialization and validation;
+- rain–snow partitioning and precipitation conservation;
+- snow and ice melt limits, refreezing, and glacier-reservoir bookkeeping;
+- zero-glacier and fixed-glacier public simulation paths;
+- non-negative stores and fluxes where physically required;
+- calendar completeness, deterministic repetition, and input immutability;
+- one model evaluation initiated through `mspot`.

+The runoff series used by the `mspot` test is synthetic and non-constant.
+Its only purpose is to exercise unit conversion, alignment, and objective-function calculation.
+It is not used to assess predictive performance or scientific validity.

 ## Reference policy